CrowdDotDev/crowd.dev/CONTRIBUTING.md

 # Contributing to crowd.dev

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.

-Any contributions you make are **greatly appreciated**.
+* For your first contribution we recommend taking a look at our [good first issues 🥂](https://github.com/CrowdDotDev/crowd.dev/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue+%F0%9F%A5%82%22).
+* If you want to contribute to our codebase, you have to first [sign our Contributor License Agreement](https://cla-assistant.io/CrowdDotDev/crowd.dev).

-Before jumping into a PR be sure to reach out to us.
-You can reach us either via [Discord](http://crowd.dev/discord) or [Book a Contributor Onboarding Call](https://cal.com/team/CrowdDotDev/contributor-onboarding?duration=15).
+* If you need help you can reach us either via [Discord](http://crowd.dev/discord) or [Book a Contributor Onboarding Call](https://cal.com/team/CrowdDotDev/contributor-onboarding?duration=15).

+Any contributions you make are **greatly appreciated**. ❤️

 ## Priorities